-Passing the Internal Medicine boards is vital to the practice.
-Offered by the American Board of Internal Medicine (ABIM), the exam verifies physicians are knowledgeable and skilled in all aspects of internal medicine and ensures they attain a high level of competence.
-Most hospitals require their internal medicine physicians to be initially board-certified and also to be re-certified every ten years.
+Offered by the American Board of Internal Medicine (ABIM), this exam verifies physicians are knowledgeable and skilled in all aspects of Internal Medicine.
+Most hospitals require their Internal Medicine physicians to be initially board certified, as well as to be recertified every ten years.

-The exam encompasses traditional internal medicine topics and also those of its subspecialties.
-There is a high focus in cardiology, pulmonology, and gastroenterology; however the exam covers all areas of internal medicine.
+The Internal Medicine Board Exam tests traditional internal medicine topics and also those of its subspecialties.
+While there is a high focus in cardiology, pulmonology, and gastroenterology, the exam covers all areas of internal medicine.

-Below, we have some tips and tricks that will help you on your journey to becoming board-certified in internal medicine.
+Here are some tips and tricks that will help you on your journey to becoming board certified in Internal Medicine.

-Although this may sound like a simple and obvious tip, a lot of people don’t start as early as possible.
-The earlier you start studying and practicing internal medicine board review questions, the higher your likelihood of performing well on the actual exam.
+This may sound like a simple and obvious tip, however many people don’t start studying for the boards early enough.
+The earlier you start studying, the higher your likelihood of performing well on the actual exam.
 Starting early will also familiarize you with the test format and topics covered on the exam.
-BoardVitals offers a question bank with a template and images in a testing environment similar to the boards.

 Get Familiar with Patient Presentations.